HansjoergW/sec-fincancial-statement-data-set/README.md

 # Working with the SEFSDSTools library
 Note: the code within this chapter is also contained in the "01_quickstart.ipynb" notebook.
+If you want to follow along, just open the notebook.

 ## A first simple example
 Goal: present the information in the balance sheet of Apple's 2022 10-K report in the same way as it appears in the